Guide to Selling a House by Auction

 Why not request a free auction valuation for your property?
 It only takes a minute!
 Or feel free to call us on 0800 862 0206 if you have any questions.

 The article is intended as a helpful guide and is limited to providing general information and tips about selling a house by auction.
 Please bear in mind, the fees and terms vary by auctioneer, so it’s important that you read and understand the auctioneers terms of business before proceeding with an auction sale.
 If you’re not sure about anything, we recommend checking with your solicitor.
-And we’re happy to help if you require any general information about selling a property by auction.
+And we’re happy to help if you require general information about selling a property by auction.

 Short on time?